aldrinjenson/memoraide/README.md

 - GeoLocation based navigation feature
 - Snapshot feature which prompts users to take a snapshot photos regularly and then later makes a video of all these snapshots combine together(quick review of everything that went through during a day)
 - Journal feature for listing down thoughts and memories
-- Rememberance feature using powerful ML model to list out features of a particular object or a familiar face and then later find details of it using a single snapshot.
+- Remembrance feature using powerful ML model to list out features of a particular object or a familiar face and then later find details of it using a single snapshot.
 - Notification at regular intervals to help remember about the app and taking snapshot photos.

 ## Future plans